 Notice : We are very glad to inform 3 of our student successfully graduated 10th grade with 4.0 GPA.
 Our mission to make formal education a reality for HIV positive children got strong morale boost.
 We are very thankful to all our well wisher and supporter.
 We will continue to focus on our mission.

 Baby Life Home And Saphalta HIV Shiksya Sadan

 Baby Life Home is an HIV orphanage located in Kritipur, Nepal.
-The orphanage currently has 23 children rescued from various regions of Nepal.
-Their ages range from 3 years to 15 years old.
+The orphanage currently has children rescued from various regions of Nepal.
 These brave children have been deprived of their basic rights to an education, and thus growing up to be active and productive members of society.
-This situation led us to open Saphalta HIV Shikshya Sadan First School for HIV-infected children.
-Our foundation organizes awareness programs and actively takes participation to educate and bring awareness to the society about HIV-infection.
+This situation led us to open Saphalta HIV Shikshya Sadan First School for HIV-Positive children.
+Our foundation organizes awareness programs and actively takes participation to educate and bring awareness to the society about HIV-positive

 Hygenic Diet .

 Our vibrant, picturesque, and peaceful society is also being partially held captive by over-adherence to some out-dated yet strict traditions which can limit understandings of, and adjustments to, challenges presented by the modern world.
 Faced with this reality, Rajkumar and Mrs. Uma Gurung decided to put all our combined resources into creating Baby Life Home and Saphalta HIV Shikshya Sadan in 2067 and 2068 B.S.
 (2009 and 2010 A.D)